-The Clearing Fund is constituted of the aggregate amount of the Clearing Fund deposits required by each Clearing Members at the close of each calendar month as Base Deposit and Variable Deposit.
-The amount required to be deposited by each Clearing Member to the Clearing Fund shall be calculated according to Section A-603.
+The Clearing Fund is constituted of the aggregate amount of the Clearing Fund to be depositeddeposits required by alleach Clearing Members at the close of each calendar month shall be equivalent to each Clearing Member'sas Base Deposit and Variable Deposit.
+The amount of the Clearing Fundrequired to be deposited by each Clearing Member to the Clearing Fund shall be calculated according to Section A-603.
 Unless otherwise specified, the Clearing Fund shall not include any deposit made in excess of the amount of the Clearing Fund deposits required by each Clearing Member.